top of page

 How much do piano tuners earn?

 Well-trained, experienced piano tuners are in great demand in most metropolitan areas.
 The majority are self-employed and set their own work hours.
-Their average rate in New York City is $125 to $190 per tuning, typically one hour each, and averaging four tuning appointments daily with travel time.
+Their average rate in New York City is currently about $175 to $250 per tuning.

 Do I need any piano tuning experience to take the course?